 You’ve read the preface.
 Now here’s the introduction.

 His days usually began the same way: arise from his sleeping-berth in his galleywagon’s rear; feed his dray-beast, Onward, a morning fatberry-cake and kind word; make small greetings to the Flickering Gods; and breakfast on a poppyhorn and large mug of hot, lightly sugared yava laced with thick cream.
-Next, he would inventory the galleywagon’s well-stocked pantry and coldbox (a waist-high, silver-edged cube of magiked glacier-ice).
+Because Sacreantal investiture involved an all-over depilatory bath, he would at this point affix a pair of grey mouse-fur eyebrows; though somewhat itchy, they were far more comfortable than answering probing questions about his past.
+Finally, he would inventory the galleywagon’s well-stocked pantry and coldbox (a waist-high, silver-edged cube of magiked glacier-ice).

 Here is where Prosatio Silban’s days diverged: If they involved travel, he would hitch up Onward, climb onto the driver’s bench and be on his way; if he awoke in one of the Uulian Commonwell’s Three Cities and Thousand Villages looking forward to a hired engagement, he would proceed marketward in search of fresh ingredients and attendant consultations.
 But if, as often happened, he was on his own in someplace busy, he would unsling a table-and-chairs or two from the galleywagon’s undercarriage, set out a large painted menu, and prepare for hungry passers-by.

 He was the Cook For Any Price, and he never turned away a customer.

 And so would the day proceed with its particular delights and disasters, until brilliant stars peeped through the darkening sky.
-Then Prosatio Silban would secure his galleywagon and buopoth for the night, wash whatever dishes had remained unscrubbed, count his earnings, crawl into his berth, and thank the Flickering Gods for giving him another day’s usefulness.
+Then Prosatio Silban would secure his galleywagon and buopoth for the night, wash whatever dishes had remained unscrubbed, count his earnings, remove his artificial eyebrows, crawl into his berth, and thank the Flickering Gods for giving him another day’s usefulness.

 Somewhere in there, he might also experience what he called the Golden Moment.

 The Golden Moment was always and never the same – a calm, comforting, wordless sense of perfect at-onement illuminating the different circumstances through which it flowed and bringing them into a clarified and revelatory whole.

 It might come from chopping potatoes or onions, as something big methodically became something small.